JaoColoma/jaocoloma.github.io/Text to Speech.md

 ####Copy Sample Application
 You will download a copy of a sample application that you will deploy in your Bluemix account.

-1.Create a `t2s`directory in the Desktop
+1.Create a `t2s`directory in the Desktop.

 2. Download [t2s.war](https://github.com/JaoColoma/jaocoloma.github.io/blob/cb8814c95cd14e5d5e7afb5571801c9797b767df/t2s.war?raw=true).

 3. Move the war file to the `t2s directory.

 <br>